saltyorg/docs/docs/reference/rclone-manual.md

   Or

-- Edit the Rclone remote entry in [[settings.yml|Install: settings.yml]] with yours.
+- Edit the Rclone remote entry in [settings.yml](accounts.md) to reflect yours.

-If you prefer to use another cloud storage provider, you can add the name of the Rclone remote in to [[settings.yml|Install: settings.yml]].
+If you prefer to use another cloud storage provider, you can add the name of the Rclone remote in to [settings.yml](accounts.md).

 ### Rename Existing Rclone Remote